randomnerd/my-alias/memory-bank/projectbrief.md

 # Project Brief: Alias Word Game

 ## Overview
 Alias is a multilingual multiplayer word-guessing game where players try to explain words to their teammates without using the word itself or its derivatives.
 The digital version allows players to create teams, play rounds, and track scores with state persistence across sessions.
-The application supports multiple languages with seamless language switching.
+The application supports multiple languages with seamless language switching and provides a professional-grade loading experience.

 ## Core Requirements
 - Team formation and management